ICYMI in NFL Week 7: Lions fans call out officiating circus - WHIZ News

 TRADE-OFFS

-AP Sports Writers Noah Trister in Detroit, and Stephen Whyno in Landover, Md., contributed.
+AP Sports Writers Noah Trister in Detroit, and Stephen Whyno in Landover, Maryland, contributed to this report.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL